spencerfrost/chatbot-vue/README.md

 3. Create a .env file to provide the required environment variables

-Create a .env file in the root foler of the project to configure the baseUrl of the app:
+Create a .env file in the root folder of the project to configure the baseUrl of the app:

 ```
 VITE_APP_API_URL=http://localhost:8080